-The volatility adjustment according to Article 77d of the Directive 2009/138/EC was used for calculating the BEL.
-For year-end 2019 Hannover Rück has received the approval from BaFin for a dynamic modelling of the volatility adjustment.
-By this, the effect of the volatility adjustment is captured in the calculation of the required capital more adequately.
+Hannover Rück applies the static volatility adjustment according to Article 77d of the Directive 2009/138/EC.
+This is intended to mitigate the effect of temporary value fluctuations due to credit spread movements on the bond market.
+In order to capture this effect adequately for the calculation of the required capital Hannover Rück uses the dynamic volatility in its internal model.
 The following table shows the impact of a non-application of a volatility adjustment on the TP, the Solvency Capital Requirement (SCR), the Minimum Capital Requirement (MCR), the basic own funds and the amounts of own funds eligible to meet the MCR and the SCR.